esaracin/Pyshell/README.md

         *'&>':  A '&' sign followed by a greater-than sign redirects the both the standard output and the standard error of a cmd to the specified file whose name is entered following the sequence and a space character (i.e. cmd &> output.txt)

-        *'|':   The vertical bar indicates that a given command should pipe its output as input to the next command in a sequence.
+        '|':    The vertical bar indicates that a given command should pipe its output as input to the next command in a sequence.
-                This MUST be follwoed by at least one other command (i.e. cmd1 | cmd2 | cmd3)
+                This MUST be follwoed by at least one other command (i.e. cmd1 | cmd2 | cmd3), and can handle an arbitrary number of consecutive pipes.

-                *NOTE*: While myshell has been implemented to support an arbitrary number of '|' characters (and, as such, an arbitrary number of pipes), it is recommended to generally not use more than 2-3 for a given overall command, for the sake of clarity.

 	*: Denotes that the specified control character has yet to be fully implemented into the current version of Pyshell.